Emerald Jewellery: Meaning, Types and How to Choose the Right Green Stone

 Intermediate

-A natural Brazilian or Zambian, 0.5–1 carat, in a ring or pendant.
+A natural Brazilian or Zambian, 0.5 to 1 carat, in a ring or pendant.
 Premium segment.

 Advanced

-A Colombian 1+ carat with certificate.
+A Colombian of 1 carat and up with a certificate.
 Premium luxury segment.

-A certified Colombian with vivid grass-green colour, 2+ carats, documented provenance.
-Luxury investment tier.
+A certified Colombian with vivid grass-green colour, 2 carats and up, with documented provenance.
+Top luxury tier.

 Conclusion